raphy0316/Insight-Hub-Models/README.md

-# InsightHub – Image→Music Multimodal Retrieval
+# InsightHub-Models – Image→Music Multimodal Retrieval
 ### *Research Branch Overview (CLIP×CLAP · Text-Pivot · Emo-CLIP · ImageBind)*

 InsightHub is a research-driven project that benchmarks **multiple multimodal alignment strategies** to determine the **best combination of models and methods** for recommending music from user-uploaded images.